 Let’s face it, if you don’t like chlorine and bromine and you can’t find an alternative to this type of sanitizer, the only choice you have is to never soak in your hot tub again or soak in dirty water, and neither of these is acceptable to most people.

-There are alternative chemicals you can use.
+There are alternative hot tub chemicals you can use.

-Many spa owners don’t realize there are alternatives to sanitizing their spa.
+Many spa owners don’t realize there are alternatives when it comes to sanitizing their spa.
 They just put up with the “side effects” of their current sanitizer and hope for the best.
 But if you experience any of the following, it might be time to look into using an alternative hot tub chemical mix:

 - A strong chemical smell either consistently or even occasionally.